15931/ST446/Week03/class/word_count_python.md

 A job-saver question: given many publication records, can we count the number of publications for each of the author?

 We use the same dataset `author-large.txt` we used in our last week class exercise and show it how to save our jobs using `Hadoop` and `PySpark`

 ## 1. Writing map and reduce functions in Python

 Download [myAggregatorForKeyCount.py](myAggregatorForKeyCount.py) and [modelReduce.py](modelReduce.py).
 Open these files and try to read and understand the code.
-What do does it do?
+What does it do?

 Source: [Hadoop_Aggregate_Package](https://hadoop.apache.org/docs/current/hadoop-streaming/HadoopStreaming.html#Hadoop_Aggregate_Package)

-Set up a dataproc cluster, ssh into the mater node and copy the python files into the (remote) directory that you would like to work in.
+Set up a Dataproc cluster, SSH into the master node and copy the Python files into the (remote) directory that you would like to work in.

-An easy way to copy files onto the cluster's home directory is by using a bucket. (see the class tutorial in Week 1)
+An easy way to copy files onto the cluster's home directory is by using a bucket.
+See the [class tutorial in Week 1](../../Week01/class/google_cloud_platform_class_activity.md).

 ## 2. Checking the map and reduce functions by running them from a command line

 Before we test the code, we should make sure `myAggregatorForKeyCount.py` and `modelReduce.py` are executable.
-You can check this using `ls -al`.
+You can check this using `ls -la`.

 ```
 st446@jialin-cluster-m:~$ ls -l